dltoth/UPnPDevice/README.md

    urn:CompanyName:service:serviceName:version
 ```

 Where CompanyName is the company domain name with "-" substituting ".".
 For example "urn:LeelanauSoftware-com:device:Thermometer:1" is the device type for [Thermometer](https://github.com/dltoth/DeviceLib/blob/main/src/Thermometer.h) offered by LeelanauSoftware.com.
-Device and Service type are used for SSDP service discovery, to find specific device types on the local network.
-UPnP restricts the device (service) type to 64 characters.
+Device and Service type are used for SSDP service discovery to find specific device types on the local network.
+UPnP restricts the device (or service) type to 64 characters.

 The following macros are used to define RTTI and UPnP Device type in the header file of a UPnPDevice subclass: